How Many Questions Are on the NWEA Map Reading Test?

 - Children between grades 2-5 and 6-12 will have anywhere between 40-43 questions taking 45-60 minutes to finish.

-This is important, though: these tests are actually untimed.
-It should take as long as an hour for your student to finish, but they do not need to finish in a prescribed amount of time.
+This is important: Though these tests are actually untimed, it should take as long as an hour for your student to finish.
+However, they do not need to finish in a prescribed amount of time.
 They also cannot go back to answer previous questions again, so make sure they know to read everything correctly the first time around.

 The difference is that the K-2 test is made specifically for students who can’t quite read yet, so the questions are read aloud during the test.
 They also focus more specifically on topics like capitalization, punctuation, spelling, grammar, and vocabulary, while tests for older students are about literary texts, drawing conclusions, and summarization, for instance.